Who Is This Credit Card Best For?

 You can also choose from among 100 gift cards for merchants such as Macy's, Starbucks, Home Depot, Amazon.com, and Best Buy.
 And you can use points to buy merchandise, donate to charitable causes, or get a statement credit for TSA Precheck.

-Of course, the whole point of this card is to earn cash back, so you don’t want to get into the habit of carrying balances once the introductory period is up, or the finance charges will negate your earnings.
+Of course, the whole point of this card is to earn cash back, so you don’t want to get into the habit of carrying balances once the introductory period is up, or the finance charges will negate the value of your earnings.

 If you already have a travel rewards card or a credit card that earns extra points on certain purchases, a flat-rate cash-back card like the HSBC Cash Rewards Mastercard is a perfect complement.
 Most of those cards only earn 1% on purchases that don’t fall into the bonus categories.
 If you use this card instead for those types of purchases, you’ll get 1.5% or even 3% for those buys, instead of just 1%.